Mette Ivie Harrison: Early life

 programming language.
 She was the ninth of eleven children, eight of whom followed their father into careers involving computer programming.

 When she was ten years old, Evan Ivie moved the family to Provo, Utah, where he began teaching computer programming at Brigham Young University, a position that he would hold for twenty years.
+Due to a mix-up at her school, she was given the name "Eddie" in fourth grade.
+She decided to take advantage of that confusion to present as a boy until puberty made that more difficult.

 As a teenager Mette Ivie studied German, and she spent 1985 attending a German gymnasium.
 In 1988 she received BYU's "Ezra Taft Benson Scholarship".
 She graduated from BYU two years later with bachelor's and master's degrees in German Literature.
 She received a full scholarship to attend Princeton University and in 1995 earned a PhD in Germanic Languages and Literatures.
 She wrote her dissertation on the female Bildungsroman of the 18th century.

 She was married to Matt Harrison, and they had six children.
 In 2021 the couple are finalizing a divorce.
 In 2017 she was diagnosed with high-functioning autism, which initially made her hyper-aware of her differences from neurotypical people.
 She wrote about her experience with high-functioning autism in Sunstone magazine, where she noted that participation in the LDS Church helped her to make social connections that she otherwise would not have pursued.
 She described how her lack of "normal facial expressions" leads other church members to underestimate the depth of her feelings, especially depression.
 Since Harrison does not intuitively understand human interactions, she attributes her proficiency in portraying human interactions in her writing to her need to analyze human behavior closely.
+She also has described her approach to gender, writing "I tend to call myself either “agender” or “autigender” because I don’t think I really understand what gender is."